cuspime/cuspime.github.io/_pages/about.md

 </iframe>

-* There is a really useful online book to learn a myriad of things about Python, Pandas, Seaborn, Machine learning and data science in general and can be found online, wait for it, for **free!!** Just [click here](https://jakevdp.github.io/PythonDataScienceHandbook/) and thank Jake.
+* There is a really useful online book that I used to learn many things about Python, Pandas, Seaborn, Machine learning and data science in general and can be found online, wait for it, for **free!!** Just [click here](https://jakevdp.github.io/PythonDataScienceHandbook/) and thank Jake.

 * To learn how to do social networks mining [click here.](https://nbviewer.jupyter.org/github/ptwobrussell/Mining-the-Social-Web-2nd-Edition/tree/master/ipynb/)